espressif/esp-idf/docs/en/api-reference/peripherals/i2c.rst

 Slave Mode
 """"""""""

-In **slave mode** i2c device with 128-4096 memory is emulated.
+In **slave mode** i2c device with 128-4096 memory is emulated.<br>
+All master's read/write requests for data are handled by the driver's interrupt routine.
+The user only needs to provide the initial buffer content and, optionally, to handle the master's request from the slave task.

-Master can read from or write to the ESP32 i2c device, providing the memory address to read from or write to.
+Master can read from or write to the ESP32 i2c device, providing the memory (buffer) address to read from or write to.

-For buffer sizes 128-265 bytes, 8-bit addressing is used, for buffer sizes >265 bytes, 16-bit addressing is used.
+For buffer sizes 128-256 bytes, 8-bit addressing is used, for buffer sizes >256 bytes, 16-bit addressing is used.

 .. blockdiag::
     :scale: 100